2024 Best Economics Schools in the New England Region

 Economics is of the hottest degree programs in the United States, coming in as the #19 most popular major in the country.
 This makes choosing the right school a hard decision.

 For its 2024 ranking, College Factual looked at 50 schools in the New England Region to determine which ones were the best for economics students pursuing a degree.
-Combined, these schools handed out 5,686 degrees in economics to qualified students.
+When you put them all together, these colleges and universities awarded 5,687 degrees in economics during the 2021-2022 academic year.

 Jump to one of the following sections: * Degree-Level Rankings